Kingfish404/pmu-utils/README.md

 Currently, only Linux is supported.
 The library does not rely on any other library.
 It uses only standard C functionality.

+## Features
+- Support for x86_64 chips (Intel `ia64` and AMD `amd64`) and ARM (`aarch64`) chips.
+- Support for reading and writing to the MSR register of the Performance Monitoring Unit (PMU).
+- Support for reading and writing the Performance Monitoring Counter (PMC) value.
+- Support for reading the Performance Monitoring Event (PME).
+   - For x86_64 `ia64` chips, the PME is getting from the [intel/perfmon](https://github.com/intel/perfmon)
+   - For x86_64 `amd64` and `aarch64` chips, the PME is getting from the Linux Perf tool.

+Read the following sections for more details.

 ## Linux Usage

 Preparation: